vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_host_show.md

 ## ngctl host show

-Show hosts in srvgrp.
+Show hosts in svcgrp.

 ### Synopsis

-Show all hosts currently in a srvgrp.
+Show all hosts currently in a svcgrp.

 ```
 ngctl host show [flags]